 So what does Consumer Cellular offer in its device arsenal?

-Consumer Cellular wireless sells its own simple flip phones, dubbed the Consumer Cellular 101 and Doro PhoneEasy 626, for cheap prices.
+Consumer Cellular's simple flip phones, dubbed the Consumer Cellular 101 and Doro PhoneEasy 626, are very cheap.
 While the Consumer Cellular 101 bears simple-to-use features, the PhoneEasy 626 takes convenience a step further, featuring a bright and colorful main display screen, big, easy-to-read and raised buttons with large print, and high volume levels and speakerphone.

 On a surprising note, Consumer Cellular also offers the latest iPhone and Samsung Galaxy phones.
 Additionally, you'll find other Android phones as well.
 With that being said, the provider also allows consumers to pay using EasyPay, which is simply a finance option.